webos-tools/webos-studio/README.md

 - When VS Code starts, a notification pop-up might says that VirtualBox is not installed, even when VirtualBox is already installed properly.
 To resolve this, add the VirtualBox installation directory to your environment variable (`$PATH`).
 - If you want to report bugs or suggest some features, use **Issue Reporter**. (**Help** > **Report Issue**)

+## Known Issues

+- Auto-completion feature is supported only on webOS OSE.
+- Web app and JS service debuggings by "Debug On -> VS Code" are not supported for old webOS targets.

 ## Other Resources